Monday August 2, 2021

 In the past few years, Hostinger has grown into a company with over 1 thousand employees, all spread across 35 countries.
 Even before the pandemic, global remote working was already ingrained in our company’s culture.
 As such, we strive to nurture our multicultural environment and make everyone feel heard – regardless of geography or cultural background.

 Throughout the years, we have learned many lessons and achieved great success with our multicultural teams.
-We’re here to share our experiences and how we’ve overcome the challenges that come our way.
+We’re here to share our experiences and how we’ve overcome the challenges that came our way.

 For us, cultural diversity offers various benefits that enable us to both create a healthy work environment and optimize our services.
-Here’s what we’ve found:
+Here’s what we’ve discovered:

 In a multicultural workplace, people come in with different ideas and personality traits brought over from their cultures and lifestyles.
-And more often than not, having access to multiple viewpoints can inspire creativity and out-of-the-box thinking.
+More often than not, having access to multiple viewpoints can inspire creativity and out-of-the-box thinking.

-In fact, a BCG survey found that diverse and inclusive teams are 45% more innovative than their average counterparts.
-The research was conducted in 1,700 companies in multiple countries.
+In fact, a BCG survey found that diverse and inclusive teams are 45% more innovative than their homogeneous counterparts.
+The research examined 1,700 companies in multiple countries.

 For Hostinger’s Squad Leader Emma Young, having a multicultural team means that “you won’t always approach tasks or issues the same way.
 You get to learn different cultures, ways of life, habits, things that are common or uncommon.
 It helps open your eyes and see things differently than you are used to.”

 As a customer-obsessed company, we want to make sure that every client in all of our 39 locales is happy.
 Having a multicultural team helps us understand their needs and deliver exactly that.